pyquil.wavefunction module¶

 dict

-Plots a bar chart with bitstring on the x axis and probability on the y axis.
+Plot a bar chart with bitstring on the x-axis and probability on the y-axis.

 qubit_subset – Optional parameter used for plotting a subset of the Hilbert space.